-Some U.S. companies have implemented shareholder rights plans or "poison pills".
+Some U.S. companies have implemented shareholder rights plans or poison pills.
 These plans are designed to deter coercive takeover tactics and encourage third parties attempting to acquire a company to negotiate with the target company board.
-Shareholder rights plans generally provide for the dilution of an unsolicited buyer's target company shares upon the occurrence of a triggering event (usually the acquisition of 15% of the target company's shares), unless the acquisition of target company shares by the buyer is approved by the target company board.
-The target board has the authority to withdraw the rights plan without shareholder approval, giving the board tremendous bargaining power with a hostile acquirer.
-Shareholder rights plans are not designed to prevent a fair offer for the entire target company, but rather give the target company board time to consider alternative transactions or negotiate better terms with the bidder.
+Shareholder rights plans generally provide for extreme dilution of an unsolicited buyer's target company shares upon the occurrence of a triggering event (usually the acquisition of 10% or 15% of the target company's shares), unless the acquisition of target company shares by the buyer is approved by the target company board.
+The target company board has the authority to adopt and to withdraw the rights plan without shareholder approval, giving the board tremendous bargaining power with a hostile acquirer.
+Shareholder rights plans are not designed to prevent a fair offer for the entire target company, but rather to give the target company board time to consider alternative transactions or negotiate better terms with the bidder.
 When a target company enters into a negotiated merger agreement, it agrees to waive applicability of the poison pill to such transaction.
-Court challenges to shareholder rights plans in Delaware have led to mixed results, with the court confirming the use of a poison pill in the context of protecting corporate assets such as net operating loss carry-forwards (the use of which may be limited or impaired if a company experiences an "ownership change") and rescinding a shareholder rights plan adopted solely to protect a company's "corporate culture".

-The number of companies with poison pills has steadily declined in the last decade, and today fewer than 5% of Fortune 500 companies maintain a shareholder rights plan.
-This trend is a reaction to institutional investors and certain advisory services who are strongly opposed to poison pills that are adopted by a company's board of directors without being submitted to shareholders for their approval.
-Most large companies have concluded that the best approach is not to adopt or renew an expiring shareholder rights plan, but to wait until circumstances warrant the adoption of such a plan to address a specific threat.
+The number of companies with poison pills had steadily declined in the last decade, with less than 2% of S&P 500 companies maintaining a shareholder rights plan.
+Institutional investors and certain proxy advisory services are strongly opposed to poison pills that are adopted by a company's board of directors without being submitted to shareholders for their approval.
+Most large companies have concluded that the best approach is not to adopt a shareholder rights plan, but to wait until circumstances warrant the adoption of such a plan to address a specific threat.
+The months following the onset of the COVID-19 pandemic saw a significant uptick in the adoption of shareholder rights plans by companies in the sectors most affected by the market disruptions and volatility resulting from the pandemic.
+Influential proxy advisory services issued guidance for the 2020 proxy season, which gave companies more latitude to implement short-term rights plans (less than 12 months in duration) with a reasonable triggering threshold.

-8.3 Is it a fair fight?
+8.2 Is it a fair fight?

-As described above, in a change of control transaction, deal protection devices may not preclude the target company from obtaining the best value reasonably available to shareholders.
+As described above, in a change-of-control transaction, deal protection devices may not preclude the target company from obtaining the best value reasonably available to shareholders.
 Once the target company board reaches a decision to pursue a sale of the target company, then the Delaware courts have concluded that the directors must seek to achieve the transaction that presents the best value reasonably available to the shareholders.
 If the sale decision is made in the face of an unsolicited acquisition proposal, and the target company is seeking other buyers (particularly if company insiders are participating in one or more buying groups), the courts will likely place even greater scrutiny on the fairness of the process.
-"Tilting the level playing field" may be allowed, but only if the board determines in good faith that it is in furtherance of the effort to achieve the best transaction reasonably available for shareholders.
+"Tilting the level playing field" may be allowed, but only if the board determines in good faith that it is in furtherance of the effort to achieve the best value reasonably available for shareholders.
+In a recent case, the Delaware Court of Chancery refused to dismiss a claim that the CEO, intending to tip the playing field in favour of his preferred private equity buyer, failed to disclose his conflicts of interest to the target company board.